Captain-F/Code-for-QICHIR/README.md

 # Code-for-QICHIR
-This code is for the paper "Potentialities and Possibilities: Quantum Machine Learning Empowered Intangible Cultural Heritage Image Recognition".
+This code is for the implementation of QICHIR.